 - Origins Available:

-Hundreds of years ago, the Gaelic name used by the Keegant family in Ireland was Mac Aodhagain, which means son of Aodh, a personal name usually Anglicized as Hugh.
+Hundreds of years ago, the Gaelic name used by the Keegant family in Ireland was Mac Aodhagain, which means "son of Aodh, son of fire," a personal name usually Anglicized as Hugh.
 A Brehon family originally of Uí Maine, which settled in Ormond.

 The family claim descent from Saint and Bishop Eoghan (d.
 618), "of Ardsratha, now Ardstraw, in the county of Tyrone and diocese of Derry.
 Descended from Ugaine Mor on the father's side he was thus connected by kindred with the chieftains of Leinster, while through his mother, Muindech, he claimed relationship with the Ulster families."

 Another source confirms the name descends from "the cineal Eoghain, [who] were the ' genus' or progeny of Eoghan, a great Irish chief contemporary with St. Patrick.
 The name is Anglicized to Owen and Eugene. "

 The surname Keegant was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very ancient times.

 The ancient Egans were lawyers of Ui Maine, a region which is today called Galway, Roscommon and Offaly.
 The earliest surviving Irish law manuscript, In Senchas MÃ¡r, was written prior to 1350 at a school (patronized by Mac Aodhagain) at Duniry, near Loughrea.